CBS

 tier of Italian football.

-which ended in relegation to the sixth tier Girone D of the Promozione
+However, the team lost in the end-of-season relegation playoffs in 2012-13 to Saluzzo, which ended in relegation to the sixth-tier Girone D of the Promozione

 Piemonte-Valle d'Aosta.
 The club had certainly come a long way, as it had nearly four hundred athletes enrolled as of 2015, while it continued to develop youth players.